Zoos across the country have been allowed to reopen so you can head to out to see all kinds of exotic creatures.

 There are over 400 animals to see at Yorkshire Wildlife Park now it’s reopened.
-You can spot rare species to spot across 15 different habitats, including black rhinos, leopards, lions and even a family of polar bears.
+You can spot rare species across 15 different habitats, including black rhinos, leopards, lions and even a family of polar bears.
 They’ve introduced new signage to help you maintain social distancing at all times and hand sanitising stations have been installed across the site.
 All indoor walkways are closed, but you’ll still be able to see the animals outside.
-The Tsavo Bakehouse, Caramba Cafe and Masai Coffee House are all open for takeaway food and drink.
+There will be cafes open for takeaway food and drink.

 The award-winning zoo at Flamingo Land is now back open.
 You can see a host of animals from around the globe.
 Think Asian red pandas, South American tapirs and African hippopotamuses.
 However, indoor areas like the Reptile House and aquarium will remain closed for the foreseeable future.
 They’ve added social distancing markers, installed hand sanitation areas and introduced a keep-left policy to help you move safely around the zoo.
 The cafe will be open for takeaway food and drink only.

-Flamingo Laned, Kirby Misperton, Malton, North Yorkshire, YO17 6UX.
-It’s open 10am to 5pm, Monday to Sunday.
-You must book ahead to visit and tickets go on sale every Monday for the week ahead.
+Flamingo Land, Kirby Misperton, Malton, North Yorkshire, YO17 6UX.
+It’s open 10am to 4pm, Monday to Sunday.
+You must book ahead to visit.

 Bridlington Animal Park